Jammy2211/PHY2039_2526/content/week11/lecture.md

 ## Advice: during the exam

-The exam is made up of 4 questions, each of roughly equal length.
+The exam is made up of 4 questions, each worth ~25 marks and of roughly equal length.

+* The mock exams 1 and 2 are 5 questions (each worth ~ 20) marks, Mock Exam 3 is 4 questions (each worth ~25 marks).

 You have two hours (plus any additional time as per an SSP) to complete the exam.

 This suggests approximately 30 minutes per question, including checking your work.

+---

+## Advice: during the exam

 Other suggestions: